School Trips @ Field Studies Council

 Primary: minibeast hunt, pond dipping, hiking, low ropes, eco-activity, rock climbing, bushcraft, orienteering

-Secondary/A level: geography independent investigations, adventurous geography, river study, biology core practicals
+Secondary/A level: geography independent investigations, adventurous geography, coastal geography, biology core practicals

 What size groups do you cater for?

 We can cater for groups of varying size.
 Some courses have a minimum of 10 students.
 This centre has 139 beds.